 Cornwall Good Seafood Guide rates fish on sustainability using a scale of 1 to 5.

 1, 2 and 3 are recommended, Fish to avoid are rated 5.

 We use the system devised by the Marine Conservation Society (MCS) so our scores are comparable with the scores produced by MCS for the UK and fisheries from all around the world.
 For more information on scoring click here.

 Cornwall Inshore Fisheries and Conservation Authority manages shellfish licences and sets a minimum size for spider crabs.
-There is currently no quota or restriction on number of pots.
+There is currently no quota or restriction on number of pots. or length of net set.
 Vessels over 15m in length are restricted by days at sea regulations in the Celtic sea.
 (ICES WGCRAB 2012).
 Shellfish fising is a licenced activity and fishermen must provide CIFCA detailed data on catches and fishing effort.

 A spicy and zesty dish to make the most of seasonal seafood.